 In 2015, the WHO released results of a global survey, which found that while many governments are committed to addressing the problem of antimicrobial resistance, there are major gaps in actions needed to prevent the misuse of antibiotics and reduce the spread of resistance.
 The survey also identified specific factors that drive antibiotic resistance, including:

-- Lack of programs to prevent and control hospital-acquired infections
+Lack of programs to prevent and control hospital-acquired infections and;

 No major new types of antibiotics have been developed in the last 30 years (World Health Organization, Antimicrobial Resistance: Global Report on Surveillance 2014).
 In a 2017 report, the WHO warned that the world is running out of antibiotics, and that many new antibiotics in development are too similar to existing antibiotic classes.
 Consequently, those investigational antibiotics are unlikely to work against many current types of resistance, rendering them essentially useless in the long term.
 Meanwhile, key regulatory authorities, including the U.S. Food and Drug Administration, have encouraged the development of newer, more effective drugs to treat antibiotic infections.

-TAXIS is responding to the global antimicrobial resistance crisis by developing new classes of antibiotic agents to treat life-threatening, multidrug-resistant bacterial infections caused by pathogens such as MRSA.
-We have identified and patented multiple new classes of proprietary antibiotic agents that exploit novel mechanisms of bactericidal action distinct from any other antibiotic in clinical use today.
+TAXIS is responding to the global antimicrobial resistance crisis by developing new classes of antibiotic agents to treat life-threatening, multidrug-resistant bacterial infections caused by pathogens such as MRSA and many Gram-negative bacteria, such as Pseudomonas.
+We have identified and patented multiple new classes of proprietary antibiotic agents that exploit novel mechanisms of bactericidal action distinct from any other antibiotics in clinical use today.